How Can YOU Become a Board Member?

 Are you willing to serve on committees and task forces?

 Can we expect you to come to board meetings regularly?
-(The CHA Board meets twice a year, in the fall before the conference and in March.
-All board members are expected to be at both meetings.)
+(The CHA Board meets twice a year, in the fall before the conference and in the spring.
+All board members are expected to be at both meetings if possible.)

 Would you be able to make a personal contribution?
 (Board members pay their own travel expenses and cost)